 Deluxe Modular provides a comprehensive Scope of Work matrix outlining, describing and clarifying, in meticulous detail, the many particulars of every component of the project, including the responsibilities of the on-site contractor, and/or off-site contractor.

 Whether you choose a single contractor on a full, turnkey basis, or elect to have one contractor build the modular units and another handle the on-site work, is up to you.
-As long as scope and responsibilities are well-defined and properly managed, the benefits of modular construction will always surpass those of other methods.
+As long as scope and responsibilities are well-defined and properly managed, the benefits of modular construction will always surpass those of other construction methods.

 Deluxe Modular offers six different contract types accommodating every level of need, to ensure that our clients’ projects are completed exactly how they envisioned.
 Explore our Solutions to discover the perfect option for you.